Efficient Prior Sensitivity and Tipping-point Analysis for Medical Research: Revisiting Sampling Importance Resampling: Discussion

-The use of the SIR algorithm is also valuable in post-hoc analyses, such as tipping-point analysis (e.g., Case 1) or a response to peer review.
-Practically, one viable hybrid strategy is to use SIR to obtain an approximate tipping point, and then MCMC re-fit only in its vicinity.
-This approach reduces computational cost while mitigating the impact of approximation errors by the SIR algorithm.
+The present study was based on two case studies, and the approximation accuracy may differ across models, datasets, and prior specifications.
+Accordingly, when the weight-based ESS is insufficient or when the posterior conclusion is close to a decision boundary, the SIR-based results should be confirmed by re-fitting the model under the relevant alternative prior using MCMC.

 The SIR algorithm can also be applied in the presence of changes to the likelihood function by following a similar procedure.
 For example, in Bayesian response-adaptive randomization \citep{robertsonResponseAdaptiveRandomizationClinical2023}, patients are sequentially allocated to treatment arms based on predictive probabilities conditioned on registered patient data.
 This design has been implemented in trials such as the BATTLE trials \citep{kimBATTLETrialPersonalizing2011, papadimitrakopoulouBATTLE2StudyBiomarkerIntegrated2016} and I-SPY 2 trial \citep{wangISPY2Neoadjuvant2019}, and its use is expected to become more widespread in the future.
 However, when the likelihood is modified, the overlap between the pre- and post-change likelihood functions may be small, which can reduce the accuracy of the importance weights.
 This issue has been studied in the context of leave-one-out cross-validation and may be mitigated using Pareto smoothed importance sampling \citep{vehtariParetoSmoothedImportance2024}.